GOP lawmakers tweet about 'scary' train crash on way to West Virginia retreat

 Politicians took to Twitter minutes after news broke that a train carrying GOP lawmakers to a retreat in West Virginia collided with a dump truck.

-Some members were thrown from their seats and at least one person is dead, officials told Fox News.
+Some members were thrown from their seats and at least one person from the truck died, officials told Fox News.

-Amtrak said there were no reported injuries to passengers or crew members, though passengers said there were some minor injuries.
+In the aftermath of the wreck, a number of lawmakers, including those who practiced medicine before politics, attended to those with injuries.

 Rep. Jason Lewis, R-Minn., told Fox News he had a “little bit of a whiplash” and “maybe a tiny bit of a concussion.”